Influence of surface energy anisotropy on nucleation and crystallographic texture of polycrystalline deposits: The fundamentals

 \subsection{Isolated particle with anisotropic interface energy}

 It was already discovered in 1901, how to determine the stable equilibrium shape of a particle with crystalline anisotropy~\cite{Wulff1901}.
 The chemical potential $\mu(\theta)$ must be constant along the surface of equilibrium shape~\cite{Bao2017}.
-Assuming that the surface is only under the influence of anisotropic capillary force, with local interface normal angle $\theta$ and curvature $\kappa$, the chemical potential is expressed in 2D as
+Assuming that the surface is only under the influence of anisotropic capillary force, the chemical potential on the curved surface in 3D space depends on the local principal curvatures and interface energy anisotropy as follows from the Herring equation~\cite{Herring1951, Johnson1965}.
+In 2D the surfaces become curves and the expression for the chemical potential is simplified to

-where the interface stiffness $\tilde{\sigma}(\theta)$ is the thermodynamic driving force for the capillary motion and the local curvature $\kappa$ is the thermodynamic coordinate.
+with local interface normal angle $\theta$ and local curvature $\kappa$.
+The interface stiffness $\tilde{\sigma}(\theta)$ is the thermodynamic driving force for the capillary motion and the local curvature $\kappa$ is the thermodynamic coordinate.
 The interface stiffness is

 where $f(\theta)$ and $f(\theta)''$ stand for the anisotropy function and its second derivative, respectively.
 The anisotropy function defines the interface energy $\sigma(\theta)$

 where $\sigma_0$ is a constant with physical dimensions of interface energy (i.e. $\mathrm{J/m^2}$).
 In this paper it is assumed, that the anisotropy function takes the following form